A look back to the first Giants-Jets game in 1969 with the broadcasters of the game.

 The Jets were coming off a Super Bowl victory and needed to prove their victory over Baltimore wasn't a fluke.
 The two teams and the two leagues did not like each other...and that's putting it nicely.

 Back in 1997, WFUV's Connell McShane talked with Marty Glickman (Giants) and Merle Harmon (Jets), the broadcasters for that game.
-It started out as a discussion about the game and wound with stories about the war between the leagues, the animosity between the Giants and Jets and how the two teams tweaked each other to create a rivalry.
+It started out as a discussion about the game and wound up with stories about the war between the leagues, the animosity between the Giants and Jets and how the two teams tweaked each other to create a rivalry.

 It also was an education in how to conduct an interview for the young broadcaster.